projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 world cannot access Secure World's memory.

 VM0 domain
-   VM0 domain is created when ithe hypervisor creates VM0 for the Service OS.
+   VM0 domain is created when the hypervisor creates VM0 for the Service OS.

    IOMMU uses the EPT table of Normal world of VM0 as the address translation structures for the devices in VM0 domain.
-The Normal world’s EPT table of VM0 doesn’t include the memory resource of ithe hypervisor and Secure worlds if any.
+The Normal world’s EPT table of VM0 doesn’t include the memory resource of the hypervisor and Secure worlds if any.
 So the devices in VM0 domain can’t access the memory belong to hypervisor or secure worlds.